Attorney in Washington County, Oklahoma

 Mr. Persaud's law firm is a trusted member of the Bartlesville Chamber of Commerce.

-The Persaud Law Office is located in the historic Old Washington County Courthouse in Bartlesville, Oklahoma.
+The Persaud Law Office is located at 515 SE Delaware Ave., in Bartlesville, Oklahoma.

 Legal Services in Washington County, OK